 - Is your timezone set correctly in your Settings > General section?

-- Did you remember to click the “Schedule” button after editing the date/time?
+- Did you remember to click the “Schedule” button after modifying the date/time settings?
 For a post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on the resources of your web server, you could experience problems.
-If so, try reducing the number of scheduled posts and see if this fixes the issue.
+Depending on your server resources, you could experience problems.
+If so, try reducing the number of scheduled items and see if this fixes the issue.

 You can automate various aspects of publishing and scheduling content in WordPress with plugins.

 Queuing Posts For Publishing